 WA operates a privately underwritten workers' compensation scheme.
 This means that private insurance agencies are approved by WorkCover WA to provide workers' compensation insurance to WA employers.
 Additionally, WorkCover WA also exempts large employers, who have the material and financial resources to cover their own liabilities from any workplace injuries that may occur, from having to obtain workers' compensation insurance from an approved insurer.
 Exempt employers are commonly referred to as self-insurers.
-Currently, there are eight approved insurers and 23 self-insurers operating within the WA workers' compensation scheme.
+At the time of the report, there were eight approved insurers and 23 self-insurers operating within the WA workers' compensation scheme.